Early Years

 • Homeschool continues on a different subject/topic

-• We do 1 hour of sensorial play (anything that includes the 5 senses)
+• 1 hour of sensorial play (anything that includes the 5 senses)

 11:00AM